 CHC clusters.
-The WJ IV COG is comprised of a standard battery of 10 tests and an extended battery of 8 additional tests.
+The WJ-IV COG is comprised of a standard battery of 10 tests and an extended battery of eight additional tests.
 CHC cluster scores are calculated from pairs or trios of tests included in the standard or extended batteries.
-The individual tests and their corresponding CHC broad cluster are: Oral Vocabulary and General Information for Gc; Number Series and Concept Formation for Gf; Verbal Attention and Numbers Reversed for Gwm; Letter-Pattern Matching and Pair Cancellation for Gs; Phonological Processing and Nonword Repetition for Ga; Story Recall and Visual-Auditory Learning for Glr; and Visualization and Picture Recognition for Gv.
+The individual tests and their corresponding CHC broad cluster are as follows: Oral Vocabulary and General Information for Comprehension-Knowledge (Gc); Number Series and Concept Formation for Fluid Reasoning (Gf); Verbal Attention and Numbers Reversed for Short-Term Working Memory (Gwm); Letter-Pattern Matching and Pair Cancellation for Processing Speed (Gs); Phonological Processing and Nonword Repetition for Auditory Processing (Ga); Story Recall and Visual-Auditory Learning for Long-Term Storage and Retrieval (Glr); and Visualization and Picture Recognition for Visual Processing (Gv).

-A number of statistical procedures were used to assess and report the reliability of the tests included in the WJ IV COG.
+A number of statistical procedures were used to assess and report the reliability of the tests included in the WJ-IV COG.
 Across the entire norming sample, the median CHC-cluster reliability coefficients for Gc, Gf, Gwm, Gs, Ga, Glr, and Gv are .93, .94, .91, .94, .92, .97, and .86, respectively.
 The CHC-cluster reliability coefficients for each age level throughout the school years (i.e., ages 6 to 19, inclusively) range from .88 to .98.
-Extensive evidence of content, predictive, and criterion validity are provided in the WJ IV COG technical manual (see McGrew et al., 2014).
-Independent reviews have described the WJ IV COG as "an excellent measure of psychometric intelligence.
+Extensive evidence of content, predictive, and criterion validity are provided in the WJ-IV COG technical manual (see McGrew et al., 2014).
+Independent reviews have described the WJ-IV COG as "an excellent measure of psychometric intelligence.
 The theoretical basis of the test and transparency in test development described in the Technical Manual are exceptional" (p.
 389, Reynolds & Niileksela, 2015).